Three decades ago, resumes were simple one-page printouts with all the details potential employers needed to know about you.

 The first few elements on your home page set the mood for your visitor's entire encounter with your online presence - and that sets up the likelihood that you'll get a follow-up.

-The first thing visitors will notice is the layout - the colours and the use of space.
+The first thing visitors will notice is the layout - the colors and the use of space.
 Then, they'll gravitate toward your photograph to "meet you."
 And finally, their eyes will land on your text.

 So, what do you want them to read first?
 Do you want them to dive into your education and your skills?
 More likely, you'll want to say something directly to them, welcoming them to the site and clearly laying out what your goals are.